 If you’re like me, you want an email client that’s easy to set up, easy to use, and easy on the eyes, and if it works well with MDaemon, then that’s a huge plus!

-An email client that fits these criteria quite nicely is eM Client, a full-featured email client that supports email, contacts, calendars and tasks, including public and shared folders, and works on a variety of platforms and devices.
+An email client that fits these criteria quite nicely is eM Client, a full-featured email client that supports email, contacts, calendars and tasks, and works on a variety of platforms and devices.
 Its touch-friendly design makes eM Client the ideal messaging and collaboration tool for smartphones and tablets.

 eM Client is simple, elegant, customizable and easy to set up.
 Its built-in calendar works seamlessly with MDaemon’s free/busy server to help users avoid scheduling conflicts when planning meetings and events.